US overwhelms Spain for 3rd straight water polo gold

-Johnson made 11 saves, Musselman scored three times and the U.S. won its third consecutive gold medal on Saturday, routing Spain 14-5 in the final at the Tokyo Olympics.
+Musselman scored three times, Ashleigh Johnson made 11 saves and the U.S. won its third consecutive gold medal on Saturday, routing Spain 14-5 in the final at the Tokyo Olympics.

+“We're having fun out there, and I think you could see that today,” Musselman said.
+“Everyone brought their best when their best was needed."

+Aria Fischer, Kaleigh Gilchrist and Alys Williams had two goals apiece as the U.S. improved to 134-4 since it won gold at the 2016 Rio de Janeiro Games.
+It broke its own records for most goals and biggest margin in the final.

+“I think this team loves competition, so we want the hardest games and the hardest moments,” Gilchrist said.

 The U.S. joins the men’s teams from Britain (1908-1920) and Hungary (2000-2008) as the only countries to win at least three straight water polo titles at the Olympics.
-The U.S. is the only team to medal in each of the six editions of the women’s tournament at the Games.
+It is the only team to medal in each of the six women’s tournaments at the Games.

 Maica Garcia had two goals for Spain, which has lost 13 in a row against the U.S., including the finals of the 2017 and 2019 world championships.
 The silver medal matches the country’s best finish in the women’s competition.

+“We gave it all.
+That's all we could do," said Roser Tarrago, fighting back tears.

-Garcia, Anni Espar, Roser Tarrago, Laura Ester, Pili Pena and Marta Bach also played for Spain when it lost to the United States in the final at the 2012 Olympics, and they looked primed for revenge in Tokyo.
+Garcia, Tarrago, Anni Espar, Laura Ester, Pili Pena and Marta Bach also were on Spain's roster when it lost to the United States in the final at the 2012 Olympics, and they looked primed for revenge in Tokyo.
 The reigning European champions had won five of six, outlasting Hungary in the semifinals.

 Instead, Spain was pushed aside by the U.S. once again.